 • Subgrade Concrete Pier Footers

-Precast concrete blocks (ecology blocks) are often used for the foundations of fabric structures in commercial and industrial applications.
+Precast concrete blocks (aka ecology blocks) are often used for the foundations of fabric structures in commercial and industrial applications.
 They are highly portable, provide good stability, and leave no trace after removal.

 Shipping containers make great fabric building foundations.
 Versatile, affordable, and simple to install with the right equipment, shipping container foundations are also ideal for adding height to your fabric structure, whether it is an open-ended or fully enclosed building.

-Wood platform foundations install quickly and work well for temporary or semi-permanent deployments.
-Our Denali-Series camp systems feature an insulated wood floor system built using heat-treated / pressure-treated beams and heat-treated decks.
+Wood platform foundations install quickly and work well for temporary structures or installations that require a semi-permanent building.
+Used commonly for large construction camps or to create workforce housing in remote locations, our Denali Building System™ features an insulated wood floor system built using heat-treated / pressure-treated beams and heat-treated decks.
 Flooring includes a vapor barrier and is insulated to R-13, with interior floor areas covered in linoleum.

 Anchoring System Options